-"It won't hurt the Democrats to try and achieve some policy objectives, which are going to expose the lack of the governor's policy - especially on the environment," said Sen. Brian E. Frosh (D-Dist.
-16) of Bethesda.
+"It won't hurt the Democrats to try and achieve some policy objectives, which are going to expose the lack of the governor's policy --- especially on the environment," said Sen. Brian E. Frosh (D-Montgomery).
 "We can put a lot of things on the governor's desk to get some measure of accountability."

-Senate Finance Chairman Thomas McLain Middleton (D-Dist.
-28) of Waldorf, a key Miller lieutenant whose committee will handle many of these issues, said he has worked harder during this interim than ever before.
+Senate Finance Chairman Thomas "Mac" Middleton (D-Charles), a key Miller lieutenant whose committee will handle many of these issues, said he has worked harder during this interim than ever before.